 Stay compliant over the border and back.

-The Canadian ELD mandate is similar to the U.S. ELD mandate with a few key differences.
+Canadian ELD is similar to U.S. ELD, but with a few key differences.

 - ELDs require third-party certification.